Central Europe: Middle Ages and early modern period

 In the early Middle Ages, Central Europe had a diverse landscape, with various ethnic groups inhabiting the region.
-Germanic tribes, among them the Franks, Alemans and Bavarians, were predominantly situated in the west, and Slavic tribes were predominantly in the east.
-However, the region encompassed a wide spectrum of additional tribes and communities.
+Following the fall of Roman rule in the 5th century, Germanic tribes conquered parts of the west.
+Among them were the Franks, Alemans and Bavarians.
+Slavic tribes were predominantly in the east, with the West Slavs having migrated from the Slavic urheimat in the area of modern-day Ukraine and Belarus.
+The region encompassed a wide spectrum of additional tribes and communities.

-From the late 6th century to the early 9th century, the area roughly corresponding to the Carpathian Basin was part of the Avar Khaganate, the realm of the Pannonian Avars.
+From the late 6th century to the early 9th century, the area roughly corresponding to the Carpathian Basin was part of the Avar Khaganate, the realm of the Carpathian Avars.
 While the Avars dominated the east of what is now Austria, its north and south were under Germanic and Slavic influence, respectively.
 Meanwhile, the territories now comprising Germany and Switzerland were under the influence of the Merovingian dynasty, and later the Carolingian dynasty.
 Various Slavic tribes that inhabited eastern Central Europe established settlements during this period, primarily in present-day Croatia, Czech Republic, Poland, Slovakia and Slovenia.
+In the 7th century, the South Slavic principality of Carantania was established in the area of modern-day southern Austria and northeastern Slovenia.
 The territory of Lithuania was inhabited by Baltic tribes.
 Amongst them were the Samogitians, Lithuanians and Curonians.

 The Holy Roman Empire was founded at the turn of the 9th century, following the coronation of Charlemagne by Pope Leo III.
 At its inception, it incorporated present-day Germany and nearby regions, including parts of what is now Austria, the Czech Republic, Slovenia and Switzerland.
 Three decades later, Great Moravia, centred on present-day Czech Republic and Slovakia, became one of the first West Slavic states to be founded in Central Europe.
-In the late 9th Century, the Hungarian tribes, originating eastward on the Eurasian Steppe, settled in the Carpathian Basin and established the Principality of Hungary.
+The state was dominated by the Moravians and Slovaks, also incorporating Bohemians when it expanded into the Bohemian lands.
+Great Moravia reached its height in the late 9th Century.
+It was at this time that the Hungarian tribes, having migrated westward on the Eurasian Steppe, overcame advances from the First Bulgarian Empire, Great Moravia and the East Franks, and settled in the Carpathian Basin.
+Following from the earlier Duchy of Croatia, the Kingdom of Croatia was established in 925, liberating the territory from Frankish suzerainty.
+The Kingdom of Croatia cooperated with the Byzantine Empire against the expansion of the First Bulgarian Empire.
+In 966, the first Polish duchy, Civitas Schinesghe, was established.
+This is considered the predecessor state of the Kingdom of Poland.

 Following the Christianization of various Central European countries, elements of cultural unity emerged within the region, specifically Catholicism and Latin.
-Eastern Europe remained Eastern Orthodox, and was dominated by Byzantine cultural influence.
+Eastern and Southeastern Europe remained predominantly Eastern Orthodox, and were dominated by Byzantine cultural influence.
 After the East–West Schism in 1054, significant parts of Eastern Europe developed cultural unity and resistance to Catholic Western and Central Europe within the framework of the Eastern Orthodox Church, Church Slavonic and the Cyrillic alphabet.